glucas/nrun/README.md

 If a command finishes instantly, you’re probably watching it already.

 If it runs for minutes, you probably want to know when it finishes — even if you’ve walked away.

 ---

+## Non-goals

+`nrun` is intentionally small and focused.
+The following are explicit non-goals:

+- Cross-platform support
+- Replacing shell history or job control
+- Fine-grained per-command notification rules

+---

+## FAQ

+### Why not `terminal-notifier` or `noti`?

+I started with that idea 🙂

+In practice, I ran into a few issues:

+- Notifications often only appeared reliably after opening Notification Center
+- Alerts could be dismissed immediately when Notification Center was opened
+- Behavior varied depending on Terminal app, shell, and notification settings
+- AppleScript-based notifications were increasingly unreliable

+Using a macOS Shortcut to deliver notifications via Notification Center turned out to be more reliable and consistent, especially for long-running jobs where I might have walked away from my machine.

+Once I added:
+- duration-aware suppression (fast failures)
+- escalation logic (HUD → Notification Center → phone)
+- idle / lock detection
+- optional phone notifications

+…it became clear this was more than a thin wrapper around an existing tool.

+If `terminal-notifier` works well for your use case, it’s still a perfectly reasonable choice.
+`nrun` exists to solve a slightly different set of problems.

+---